 Update Note (Apr.
 2018): Hats-off to one of our readers "Avery Ryder" for sending over this tip.
 Since it's difficult to navigate to System Preferences without a mouse, he wrote an AppleScript which can help cure the macOS jumpy cursor and can toggle on and off the trackpad.
 Note: we recommend this tip to Mac power users only.

 Once you've fixed the trackpad erratic cursor dance issue, and brought your Mac to life, make sure to do some maintenance to prevent such annoying issues in future.
 For most Mac users, you'll love this app called CleanMyMac 3 — it will keep your Mac in great shape for years.
-Apart from cleaning Mac junk files, it also offers you a handful of utilities to quickly optimize your Mac's system performance and avoid potential issues.
+Apart from cleaning junk files, it also offers you a handful of utilities to quickly optimize your Mac's performance to avoid potential issues.

 Anyway, I hope the simple guide has helped you resolve the erratic trackpad issue.
 I tried the solution on my MacBook Pro and it worked. though I can't guarantee that it will work with an iMac or MacBook Air.

-Feel free to leave a comment and let me know how it works for you?
+Feel free to leave a comment below and let me know how it works for you?
 Or if you have come up with another better resolution, kindly share with me and I'll consider updating this post to make it more useful.